 “Remember, remember the Fifth of November, Gunpowder Treason and Plot,

 I see no reason why Gunpowder Treason should ever be forgot.”

-Grahame and I have just come back from England and drinking lots of TEA was certainly on the agenda, in part due to the inclement weather we had for the whole 2 weeks!
-So it was ‘Oh well let’s go have another cuppa’.
+Grahame and I have just come back from England.
+Drinking lots of TEA was certainly on the agenda, in part due to the inclement weather we had for the whole 2 weeks!
+So it was ‘Oh well, let’s have another cuppa.’

-During afternoon tea (an earlier post explains the difference between high tea) we had a debate about the best way to eat scones.
-If you were following correct etiquette then you would place your clotted cream and jam on the side of your plate, select your scone, slice in half and break into a bite sized piece.
+During afternoon tea (an earlier post explains the difference between high tea), we debated the best way to eat scones.
+If you were following correct etiquette, then you would place your clotted cream and jam on the side of your plate.
+Select your scone, slice in half, and break into a bite-sized piece.
 One would then apply cream and jam (or lemon curd from a blog post from the Spring) as each piece was eaten, taking sips of tea in between.

-I have always put jam on first and never really thought about changing the habit of a lifetime of scone eating, but it totally changed the taste experience and I loved it.
-Grahame really enjoyed too!
-Let us know which way you like your scone.
+I have always put jam on first.
+And I have never really thought about changing the habit of a lifetime of scone eating.
+However, this new routine totally changed the taste experience, and I loved it.
+Grahame really enjoyed it too!
+Let us know which way you like your scone: scones Jam or cream 1st.
 Please post on our Facebook page.

 Thanks to Laura for finding this gem of a tearoom and thanks to Peacocks for the delicious afternoon tea.

 This holiday was our second of the summer.
 We visited northern Michigan in the Spring, and here is a link to my earlier post.